 Question Number With reference to the third paragraph of Extract B, explain what is meant by a 'takeover'.
-Answer Knowledge 2 Application 2 Mark Answer TOTOLO 7(b) Knowledge 2 Application 2 600 QS9: Interpret, apply and analyse information in written, graphical, tabular and numerical forms Knowledge 1 mark for definition • Definition of takeover- the acquisition of one business by another (1) Plus one mark for development A business may decide to undertake a takeover as part of its strategy e.g. to increase market share/reduce competition/entry into new markets (1) A takeover is an example of inorganic growth (1) • Can be friendly or hostile (1) Any other valid knowledge point - 1 mark Application - up to 2 marks for application to context of China's car industry Geely has taken over Lotus/Geely bought a majority share in Lotus (1) Geely hopes the takeover will increase its European sales (1) Geely is trying to expand internationally through takeovers (1) Horizontal integration as both are car manufacturers (1) Any other valid application point - 1 mark for each (4) Any other valid application point - 1 mark for each (4)
+Mark Number by a takeover.
+Answer 7(b) Knowledge 2 Application 2 QS9: Interpret, apply and analyse information in written, graphical, tabular and numerical forms Knowledge 1 mark for definition • Definition of takeover- the acquisition of one business by another (1) Plus one mark for development A business may decide to undertake a takeover as part of its strategy e.g. to increase market share/reduce competition/entry into new markets (1) A takeover is an example of inorganic growth (1) Can be friendly or hostile (1) Any other valid knowledge point - 1 mark Application - up to 2 marks for application to context of China's car industry Geely has taken over Lotus/Geely bought a majority share in Lotus (1) Geely hopes the takeover will increase its European sales (1) Geely is trying to expand internationally through takeovers (1) Horizontal integration as both are car manufacturers (1) Any other valid application point - 1 mark for each (4)

-With reference to Figure 1 and Extract A, analyse two reasons for the fall in car sales in China since 2017.
-Answer Knowledge 2 Application 2 Analysis 2 Question Number With reference to Figure 1 and Extract A, analyse two reasons for the fall in car sales in China since 2017.
-Mark Answer TOP 7(c) Knowledge 2 Application 2 Analysis 2 00 QS9: Interpret, apply and analyse information in written, graphical, tabular and numerical forms Knowledge and Analysis Up to 2 marks for identifying 2 reasons for the fall in car sales and 1 mark for linked expansion of each reason e.g. China's economic slowdown (1K) caused a fall in the demand for expensive goods such as new cars (1AN) Increased availability of taxis (1K) which are a low-cost substitute for new cars so consumers are switching to taxis causing a fall in demand for new cars, reducing sales (1AN) Application 1 mark for reference to Figure 1 Car sales decreased (1) • 24.7 million in 2017 to 23.7 million in 2018/21.4 million in 2019 (1) • 13% decrease between 2017 to 2019/4% decrease between 2017 and 2018 (1) NB data must relate to 2017 and after 1 mark for reference to Extract A • Economic growth rate was 9.4% in 2009 and decreased to 6.6% in 2018/ 100 different car-hailing platforms/ Chinese car buyers are increasingly looking for low-cost alternatives (1) (6)
+Question Number With reference to Figure 1 and Extract A, analyse two reasons for the fall in car sales in China since 2017.
+Mark Answer 7(c) Knowledge 2 Application 2 Analysis 2 QS9: Interpret, apply and analyse information in written, graphical, tabular and numerical forms Knowledge and Analysis Up to 2 marks for identifying 2 reasons for the fall in car sales and 1 mark for linked expansion of each reason e.g. China's economic slowdown (1K) caused a fall in the demand for expensive goods such as new cars (1AN) Increased availability of taxis (1K) which are a low-cost substitute for new cars so consumers are switching to taxis causing a fall in demand for new cars, reducing sales (1AN) Application 1 mark for reference to Figure 1 • 24.7 million in 2017 to 23.7 million in 2018/21.4 million in 2019 (1) • 13% decrease between 2017 to 2019/4% decrease between 2017 and 2018 (1) NB data must relate to 2017 and after 1 mark for reference to Extract A • Economic growth rate was 9.4% in 2009 and decreased to 6.6% in 2018/ 100 different car-hailing platforms/ Chinese car buyers are increasingly looking for low-cost alternatives (1) (6)